 Is mahi mahi healthy?

-As with most seafood, Mahi is a great source of protein, but its health benefits go way beyond that: it’s also full of healthy fats—specifically Omega 3 fatty acids—including DHA and EPA, which support cardiovascular and brain health, while acting as anti-inflammatories.
+As with most seafood, this fish is a great source of protein, but the health benefits of mahi mahi go way beyond that: it’s also full of healthy fats—specifically Omega 3 fatty acids—including DHA and EPA, which support cardiovascular and brain health, while acting as anti-inflammatories.
 And its antioxidants, minerals and vitamins D, B12, E and selenium help support heart health.